jembi/openhim-core-js/docs/dev-guide/design-details.md

 The OpenHIM-core will use Koa middleware to act on HTTP requests and Responses.
 Koa allows you to setup a stack of middleware, each middleware is called in order and gets an opportunity to do something with the request (going down the stack) and is then suspended.
 Once the end of the stack is reached Koa traverses back up the stack allowing each middelware to do something with the response.

-Each row in the diagram representing the OepnHIM-core is a middleware component.
+Each row in the diagram representing the OpenHIM-core is a middleware component.
 Each of the components of the OpenHIM-core will be described further in the following sections.
 The OpenHIM-core will also have a REST API that will allow a web UI to be created for easy of management.

 ![](/_static/design/OpenHIM-js-design.png)